/ tool-comparisons / Clerk vs Firebase Auth for Solo Developers

 For React and Next.js developers, Clerk is the better auth experience.
 The pre-built components save hours of UI work, the session management is more sophisticated, and the developer experience is more modern.
 You'll ship your authenticated app faster with Clerk than with Firebase Auth.

-For solo developers who need the largest free tier or are already invested in the Firebase ecosystem, Firebase Auth makes more sense.
-That 50,000 MAU free tier is genuinely massive.
-If you're building a consumer app that could scale to tens of thousands of users, Firebase Auth's free tier gives you much more runway.
+For solo developers who care most about cost at scale or are already invested in the Firebase ecosystem, Firebase Auth makes more sense.
+Both products now give you 50,000 free users, so the old free-tier gap is gone, but the moment you cross that line Firebase keeps metering at $0.0055 per user while Clerk jumps to $25/mo plus $0.02 per user.
+If you're building a consumer app that could scale to tens of thousands of paying-tier users, Firebase Auth's usage-based pricing gives you much more runway for the dollar.

 The pragmatic take: if your project is React/Next.js and you value time, use Clerk.
 If your project is cross-platform or Firebase-based and you value cost efficiency, use Firebase Auth.
 Both are reliable, well-maintained auth services that won't let you down in production.
 Pick the one that fits your stack and budget, not the one with better marketing.